RIDE THE ANCIENT SILK ROAD

 Overnight and dinner in Kok-Archa with wifi and minimal cell reception.

-After breakfast we meet our guides and horses.
+After breakfast we meet our guides and horses around 9am.
 We will start with a briefing and some riding instruction and then begin the trek along the Chong Kemin River to the Kol-Almaty Jailoo summer pasture.

-After lunch we head into the mountains, climbing through a forest before the grassy pastures open up in front of us.
+After lunch we start our climb, riding through a forest before the grassy pastures filled with flowers open up in front of us.
 You may see herds of horses roaming free to fatten up on summer grass.

 Overnight in tents.
 Cell reception lost after lunch.